nielsing/yar/README.md

 ## Installation
 To install this you can simply run the following commands.
 ```
 go get github.com/Furduhlutur/yar
 ```

+Just make sure that you have the GOPATH environment variable set in your preferred shell rc and that the go/bin directory is in your PATH.

 ## Usage
 Want to search for secrets in an organization?